 (5) An applicant whose application is granted under this section shall, subject to this Act, the regulations and any conditions imposed under subsection (3), be deemed, until no later than the expiration of the period of 180 days that next succeeds the death of the licensee, to be the holder of the licence of the deceased licensee.

-[Section 25 amended by No. 55 of 2004 s.
+[Section 25 amended: No. 55 of 2004 s.
 192 and 210.]

 26. Production of licence for endorsement of requirements etc.